Advanced Skiing Tips & Tricks

 It’s a fluid movement and as you travel faster, taking sharper and shorter turns, the pole plant becomes key to the whole process, creating movement and pulling you up into an extending position aligned over your feet.

 The next stage to great carving is working on keeping your ankle joints locked so that the pressure stays on the front of the boot.
 Even at this stage in skiing it’s easy to find yourself taking that pressure off and losing your balance – especially as the hills get steeper and going gets faster.
 Keeping your ankles flexed forward keeps your hips up and forward and your weight forwards where it needs to be.
 Without this the skis lose their grip, stop carving and start skidding.
-Your balance gets thrown and before you know what’s happening your eating powder.
+Your balance gets thrown and before you know it, you’re eating powder.

 It’s a term we hear a lot, skiing stacked, but what does it mean?